devonfw-tutorials/katacoda-scenarios-dev/135_devon4j-http-rest-client_devon4j-http-rest-client/step4.md

-* To create devon4j service Client.
-First You need to create a sample devon4j project and build the project.
+To create devon4j service Client.
+First, You need to create a sample devon4j project.